xieguigang/lychee/VBApp_Docs/source/API/T-Microsoft.VisualBasic.Language.Numeric.md

 Defines a generalized type-specific comparison method that a value type or class implements to order or sort its instances.

+>
+>
+>  Summary:
+>
+>      Compares the current instance with another object of the same type and returns
+>      an integer that indicates whether the current instance precedes, follows, or
+>      occurs in the same position in the sort order as the other object.
+>
+>  Returns:
+>
+>      A value that indicates the relative order of the objects being compared.
+The
+>      return value has these meanings:
+>
+>      1. Value Meaning Less than zero
+>         This instance precedes obj in the sort order.
+>
+>      2. Zero
+>         This instance occurs in the same position in the sort order as obj.
+>
+>      3. Greater than zero
+>         This instance follows obj in the sort order.
+>
+>  Exceptions:
+>
+>    T:System.ArgumentException:
+>      obj is not the same type as this instance.
+>

 ### Methods

 #### Equals``1